Soft Chocolate Chip Cookies (VIDEO)

 This post may contain affiliate links.
 Read my disclosure policy.

-There is no match for homemade chocolate chip cookies with soft and warm cookie dough, gooey chocolate chips and the sweetest aroma coming from your oven.
-It’s just as tantalizing as homemade baked donuts!
+There is no match for homemade chocolate chip cookies with soft and warm cookie dough, gooey chocolate chips, and the sweetest aroma coming from your oven.
+It’s just as tantalizing as homemade baked donuts or banana bread.
 Whether you’re making Christmas cookies or surprising your kiddos with a sweet after school treat, memories are made with America’s most loved chocolate chip cookies.

-- Measure ingredients correctly, especially the dry ingredients (spoon flour into the cup and scrape off the top for an accurate measure).
+- Measure ingredients correctly, especially the dry ingredients (fluff your flour with a spoon then spoon flour into the cup and scrape off the top for an accurate measure).

 - Butter and eggs should be at room temperature